Opeoluwa-Shodipe/Scientific-Writing/Term paper 2.md

 ## 3.0 Case Study: Machine Learning for Lynch Syndrome Detection

 Microsatellite instability, clinicopathologic characteristics from TCGA via cBioPortal, and somatic genomics (mutations in MLH1, MSH2, MSH6, PMS2, EPCAM, and BRAF) were integrated to create a machine-learning scoring model that flags probable Lynch syndrome in colorectal cancer patients.
-Using 10-fold cross-validation and group regularization, the model tested on 20
+Using 10-fold cross-validation and group regularization, the model tested on 20% of 524 cases and trained on 80% of them, exceeding clinical-only baselines with 100% sensitivity and specificity, AUROC, and AUPRC of 1.0.
+Particularly in environments with limited resources, this illustrates how AI might prioritize candidates for confirmatory germline testing (Chambuso et al., 2025).

+### 3.1 Advantages of AI and ML in Genomic Data Analysis

+The use of artificial intelligence (AI) and machine learning (ML) in genomic data processing has significantly outperformed traditional statistical and computational methodologies.
+One notable advantage is the increased precision and sensitivity of variant calling, particularly for single nucleotide polymorphisms (SNPs) and tiny insertions/deletions (indels).
+Unlike traditional pipelines, which frequently struggle in repetitive or GC-rich regions of the genome, AI-powered models perform better with fewer false positives and negatives, and they can effectively handle both short-read and long-read sequencing technologies (Abdelwahab & Torkamaneh, 2025).

+### 3.2 Challenges of Applying AI and ML in Genomic Data Analysis

+- **Bias and Fairness:** Training datasets are often skewed toward specific populations, leading to biased predictions and poor generalizability across diverse genetic backgrounds (Duong & Solomon, 2025).
+- **Interpretability of Models:** Many deep learning models function as “black boxes,” making it difficult to explain biological insights or validate predictions in clinical contexts (Chen et al., 2024).

+---

+## 4.0 Conclusion

+AI and ML are revolutionizing genomic data analysis by enabling more accurate, scalable, and clinically relevant insights.
+Their integration with genomics marks a critical step toward achieving personalized medicine and advancing public health.

+---

+## References

+(Full references retained in APA 7 style, as in the document)